 Charles Babbage planned to used punch cards for his Analytical Engine, and the Harvard Mark I later used punched rolls of paper for programming.

 Charles Babbage is considered the father of modern computers.
 He was never able to finish his Difference Engine (a machine that calculates polynomial functions) as the research and testing took so long that the Crown cut his funding.
 However, his son eventually finished building the first machine.
 It can be seen at the London Science Museum and it still works!

 He spent the rest of his life on the more complicated Analytical Engine, which had an arithmetic logic unit.

 Ada Lovelace, a 19th-century mathematician, first published her work in 1840 under a masculine name.
 She is credited with writing the first computer programme for Charles Babbage’s Analytical Engine.
 The Analytical Engine was supposed to execute any calculation demanded of it by Man: both symbolical and numerical operations.

 Man learned to make tools, then moved on to machines – objects that used a power source other than himself and which could execute certain tasks on their own.

 But a mechanical machine cannot modify itself.

 In 1936, Alan Turing wrote the founding article of computer science.
 He proved that certain elementary calculations were universal – by combining nothing but these calculations in different ways, it was possible to execute any algorithm at all – thus creating the principles for the creation of universal, programmable calculators.

 In 1943, during the Second World War, Nazis communicated using the Enigma encryption machines.
 They looked much like typewriters and were equipped with a mechanism of cipher wheels that substituted letters, transmitting a message that third parties were unable to decipher.
 An identical machine at the other end received the text, but as its encryption cylinders turned in the other direction it wrote out the message in clear language.
 They were a combination of mechanical and electric components.

 The British had managed to capture one of the Enigma machines but could not crack it.
 The code was deciphered in 1933 by Polish mathematicians, but the calculations took several days to decipher a message, and the Nazis changed codes every day.
 In the end, due to a combination of German negligence and hard cryptographical work, Enigma was cracked and the decoded messages helped the war effort.
 Alan Turing was part of the team working on the Enigma cipher in Britain.

 The Enigma machine, with its combination of electronic and mechanical components, was more than just a complicated cipher wheel.
 Photo credit: Tim Gage on Visualhunt

 After Ada Lovelace, another exceptional woman to contribute to the history of computers is Grace Hopper, who worked on IBM’s first entirely automatic digital computer: the Harvard Mark I.

 The IBM Harvard Mark I, one of the first true computers.
 Photo credit: ibmphoto24 on Visualhunt

 Fun Fact: Computer “bugs” could sometimes be actual insects.
 One day in 1947 a Mark II broke down.
 They found a moth stuck in the relay circuit.
 The moth was carefully removed and glued to the computer log with the mention: “First actual case of bug being found.”

+The first computers couldn’t be used universally, being programmed instead for calculations in a specific field.
 Grace Hopper was one of the first to defend the use of a computer language that would be based on English words.
 She invented a compiler, a programme that translated the algorithm’s programming code into machine language.

-first computers were born around 1940.
+The first computers were born around 1940.
 In 1944, theoretical physicist John von Neumann describes the first computer architecture, the “von Neumann architecture”, which has triumphed over others and is the one used in almost all computers today.
 Von Neumann’s machine, the IAS, was built between 1945 and 1951 by engineers with a soldering iron, while women programmed the machine.

 The Web has become a fact of daily life for billions of humans worldwide.